On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Neuroscience and Well-being contains links to neuroscience research about well-being, all targeted to the information on this site.

-Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the current home confinement situation.
+Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the the current coronavirus situation.

 Finding Resilience and Recovery gives brief information about the scientific evidence-based psychological therapies that are designed to address barriers to our well-being stemming from stress and emotional distress.
 It also includes an application of the concept of resilience to this.